Connect with us

 (vii) Texture test

-Considering its importance in structure soundness, it is necessary for contractors and clients to know how to check the quality of cement as part of basic precautions in construction.
+Considering its importance in structure soundness, contractors and clients must know how to check the quality of cement as part of basic precautions in construction.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.